HubSpot/ui-extensions-examples/bi-directional-property-refresh/README.md

 ## Quick Start

+### Step 1: Update your CLI and & authenticate your account

+1. Update to latest CLI version by running `npm install -g @hubspot/cli@latest`.
-1. Use the [quick start guide](https://developers.hubspot.com/docs/platform/ui-extensions-quickstart) to learn how to setup your account and local environment to work with HubSpot developer projects.
+2. Use the [quick start guide](https://developers.hubspot.com/docs/platform/ui-extensions-quickstart) to learn how to setup your account and local environment to work with HubSpot developer projects.

+### Step 2: Create the project

-2. In place of `hs project create`, you can optionally use this handy command to directly create project based on this example app: `hs project create --templateSource="HubSpot/ui-extensions-examples" --location="bi-directional-property-refresh" --name="property-refresh" --template="bi-directional-property-refresh"`
+Enter into the folder where you want this sample project.
+In place of `hs project create`, you can optionally use this handy command to directly create a project based on this sample project using `hs project create --templateSource="HubSpot/ui-extensions-examples" --location="bi-directional-property-refresh" --name="property-refresh" --template="bi-directional-property-refresh"`.

+### Step 3: Install dependencies

+Now in the CLI, enter into this newly created folder by `cd bi-directional-property-refresh`.
+Run `npm install` to install the dependencies for this project.

+### Step 4: Upload project

+Run `hs project upload`.
+If you’d like to build on this project, run `hs project dev` to kickoff the dev process and see changes reflected locally as you build.

+### Step 5: View the cards

+In the main menu select `Contacts` > `Contacts` to view contact records.
+Click on any of the contact objects and navigate to the custom tab to access the sample card which is called `Refresh properties between custom card and CRM page`.
+If you haven't customized the tabs before follow step #4 from [this guide](https://developers.hubspot.com/docs/platform/ui-extensions-quickstart).

+### Step 6: Experiment with the cards

-3. Change `firstname` or `lastname` anywhere on the page and see that they get updated on the custom card.
-4. Change lifecycle stage on the custom card, and see that it gets refreshed in other places on the parent page.
+On the Contact record, add the card and change the `firstname` or `lastname` anywhere on the page and see that they get updated on the custom card.
+Change lifecycle stage on the custom card, and see that it gets refreshed in other places on the parent page.